to my kitchen!

 Food is your best medicine or primary source of disease

-I believe that now is the time to invest in your health and the health of the planet by making a change to plant based eating.
+I believe that now is the time to invest in your health and the health of the planet by making a change to plant forward eating.
 You will find a wide array of resources for you on this site to support this journey.
 From recipes to setting up your plant based kitchen, I have you covered.

-I’m in the 45th grade.
+I’m in the 47th grade.
 Since I started school at Ms Matthews pre-K program at St Lukes, I have been busy gaining academic accolades and credentials.
 From attending one of the most prestigious high schools in the country to a MS in biology to a residency in Internal Medicine at Mayo Clinic, I have been engaged in a comprehensive course of study.
 And yet, once that process was completed, I wasn't done yet.
 I started phase two diving into even more my unanswered questions.
 This led to two years of full time Ayurvedic study with master teacher, Dr. Vasant Lad, a yoga teacher training, reiki master training and a formal fellowship in Integrative Medicine.
-From seeds planted in my long term study of Ayurveda, I began to understand why i had observed that there was no "perfect food plan" that worked for everyone
+From seeds planted in my long term study of Ayurveda, I began to understand why I had observed that there was no "perfect food plan" that worked for everyone.

 In 2018, I returned from the most amazing 3 week trip with my husband across the Western states.
 I had just left my primary care job to pursue my passion for teaching culinary medicine.
 Burned out and exhausted from trying to exist in a dysfunctional medical system, I had leveraged my savings to take 6 months off to create my dream career.
 I arrived home excited to think about the next steps but within 10 minutes of coming through the door, I received a call from my mom, “your dad is in the ER with a heart attack and sepsis."
 I urgently hopped on a plane to support them and he died an agonizing death a week later.
 Needless to say, everything fell apart.